-- 7. Select the lowest level that is imported from the building hierarchy, either level or space. - 8.
-Click Import.
+8. Select the lowest level that is imported from the building hierarchy, either building storey or space.

+9. Click Import.

-If the model already has a building hierarchy, Tekla Structures displays a dialog box about replacing the existing hierarchy.
+If the model already has a building hierarchy, Tekla Structures displays a dialog about replacing the existing hierarchy.

-If you click Replace, the levels and spaces are replaced as follows:
+If you click Replace, the building storeys and spaces are replaced as follows:

-- If you have selected Level in Lowest level to import from building hierarchy, levels will be replaced with the imported levels. - If you have selected Space in Lowest level to import from building hierarchy, both levels and spaces will be replaced with the imported levels and spaces.
+- If you have selected Building storey in Lowest level to import from building hierarchy, building storeys will be replaced with the imported building storeys. - If you have selected Space in Lowest level to import from building hierarchy, both building storeys and spaces will be replaced with the imported building storeys and spaces.

-The imported levels and spaces are shown in the Building hierarchy dialog box.
-To have them visible in the model, ensure that you have selected Building hierarchy and Space in the display settings, click View properties --> Display.
+The imported building storeys and spaces are shown in the Building hierarchy side pane.
+To have them visible in the model, ensure that Building hierarchy is selected in the display settings.
+Double-click anywhere on the model background, then in the View Properties dialog, click Display... and check that Building hierarchy is selected.

-If you clear the Building hierarchy and Space check boxes in the display settings, and click Modify, the imported levels and spaces are still shown in the model.
+If you clear the Building hierarchy checkbox in the display settings, and click Modify, the imported building storeys and spaces are still shown in the model.
 Use the Redraw view command to update the view.